-MEMS (Micro Electro Mechanical System) is a chip that miniaturizes bit’s of Hyacinth inside an automobile to tell you when you’re too close to the curb or about to hit a person.
-One of the fastest growing markets for MEMS is the automotive market.
+MEMS (Micro Electro Mechanical System) is a chip that miniaturizes bits of Hyacinth inside an automobile to tell you when you’re too close to the curb or about to hit a person.
+One of the fastest-growing markets for MEMS is the automotive market.
 Driverless cars cannot work without technology supplied by auto suppliers, so it’s important to watch the auto suppliers and which technology is growing the fastest.

 Chips and sensors are the backbones to autonomous driving; think of a cat with whiskers or a raccoon with night vision.
-Your car has to be able to tell if there if it is a flat surface or a mountain even if it is all covered it snow.
+Your car has to be able to tell if there is a flat surface or a mountain even if it is all covered in snow.
 MEMS and sensors are being produced to mimic those animal-like features as well as the ability to sense the yaw-rate and avert skidding through a corner.

 Joachim Kornmayer, Bosch AG’s Automotive Electronics Marketing Communications, talked about how big the first MEM was in a smartphone, “about the size of your thumbnail.”
 I picked a MEMS out of a canister and put it on my thumbnail.
 This little sensor that could fall off my thumbnail and vacuumed out of the rug is responsible for the directional change on your smartphone.
 Without it your smartphone could not go from horizontal to landscape when you switch the direction of your smartphone.
 Today 25 MEMs could fit on my thumbnail.